Bread and salt: In fiction

 In Rosemary Sutcliff's historical novel Outcast, bread and salt is referred to as a sign of belonging to a tribe: "You are my people, my own people, by hearth fire and bread and salt".

 In The Count of Monte Cristo by Alexandre Dumas, Chapter 72 is titled "Bread and Salt".
 The character Mercedes attempts to coax the main character into eating fruit, as part of an Arabian custom to ensure that those who have shared food and drink together under one roof would be eternal friends.

 Bread and salt are given as a housewarming gift in one scene of the 1946 film It's a Wonderful Life.

+In The Solar War, the first book belonging to Black Library's The Siege of Terra series, the character Malcador the Sigillite offers bread and salt to a weary Emperor of Mankind.